 hot water heater

-How am I supposed to Estimate Repair Costs?
+How am I Supposed to Estimate Repair Costs from a Property Inspection?

 This is where you can either make the deal amazing for your buyers, or really mess it up good.
 It’s hard to get this perfect, because everyone does rehabs differently, and their costs to make a house beautiful will vary.
 Some rehabbers do “band aid” rehabs, where they just add paint and carpet to make the house presentable enough to sell to a first time homeowner.
 Others will replace EVERYTHING and make it a brand new home.
 It’s not your job to determine what your buyer will do.